ochinchina/supervisord/README.md

 ```

 ## Group

-the "group" section is supported and you can set "programs" item
+Section "group" is supported and you can set "programs" item

 ## Events

-the supervisor 3.x defined events are supported partially.
+Supervisord 3.x defined events are supported partially.
 Now it supports following events:

 - all process state related events
 - process communication event